mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 <a name="0"></a>
-# Diamond Sutra – Giving and Non-Covetousness
+# Diamond Sutra: Giving and Non-Covetousness
 ## August 8, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)